Karmele Marchante: Trajectory

 She worked in the Interviú magazine's Barcelona editorial office between 1977 and 1984 In 1984, she joined Televisión Española and moved to Madrid.
 At the public broadcaster, she made reports for programs such as Informe Semanal or La Tarde and also participated in others such as Segundos fuera (1986) and Radio Nacional de España.
 At the end of the 1980s, she returned to the private media, working for a decade for the Grupo Z weeklies Panorama Internacional (1987– 1988) and Tiempo (1988–1997) doing interviews, opinion columns, and social chronicles.
 She combined written journalism with radio (she replaced Jesús Mariñas in the COPE channel's Protagonistas by Luis del Olmo in 1988) and television collaborations.
 She hosted several programs on regional channels and hosted a segment of Antena 3 Noticias called Las noticias del corazón (1990) on the newly launched Antena 3.
 She worked on Gran Wyoming's La noche se mueve (1993) in Telemadrid; Julián Lago's La máquina de la verdad (1993, 1994) in Telecinco and Pasa la vida (1993– 1996), Tardes con Teresa (1994) and Día a día (1996– 1997) by María Teresa Campos, in La 1 and Telecinco.

 Regarding her feminist and research aspects, in 1994 she founded the group El Club de las 25, which brings together women from different sectors for the active struggle in feminism.
 At this time, Marchante combined her work as a journalist with a stay in Washington D. C. thanks to a Fulbright scholarship, and another later at the University of Debrecen, in Hungary.

 In 1997, she arrived at Tómbola, where she held a chair for 7 years.
-She focused her career on television, and her popularity grew exponentially, including making advertising spots, participating in reality shows, and giving paid interviews.
+She focused her career on television, and her popularity grew rapidly, including making advertising spots, participating in reality shows, and giving paid interviews.
 Tómbola was a novel format in Spain, in which several journalists would focus–sometimes in a reproachful tone and with an aggressive attitude–on aspects of the interviewed person's private life.
 This type of program, controversial in content and form, was subsequently imitated by all the networks.
 The verbal confrontations between Marchante and Jesús Mariñas (author of the then famous phrase "que te calles Karmele!"), one of her colleagues on the set, became famous.

 After the cancellation of Tómbola, Marchante continued her career on national channels, collaborating as an expert in politics and current affairs in programs such as Como la vida (2003–2004), on Antena 3, or on Telecinco in Día a día (2004), by María Teresa Campos, TNT (2004–2007), by Jordi González or A tu lado (2004–2007), by Emma García.
 It also highlights the program Temporada Alta Alta of the Balearic regional channel IB3.
 In 2008, she participated in the contest Supervivientes, broadcast by Telecinco, in which she was sometimes reprimanded by other contestants due to her physical condition and her peculiar personality, especially during the group tests.
 She was the 6th expelled from the contest that would later be won by Miriam Sánchez.